Guide to Services

-In 2000, the Uniformed Services University of the Health Sciences (USU) and HJF established the Joint Office of Technology Transfer (JOTT) to administer the transfer of technologies developed at USU and to facilitate collaborations among researchers at USU, HJF, other universities, and private industry.
+Uniformed Services University (USU) and HJF established the John W. Lowe Joint Office of Technology Transfer (JOTT) to administer the transfer of technologies developed at USU and to facilitate collaborations among researchers at USU, HJF, other universities, and private industry.

 The HJF technology transfer staff will negotiate the following agreements on behalf of the scientist:

 - Material Transfer Agreements to outline the permissible terms, conditions, and research protocols for the materials being transferred between the parties